dheemahibugga2706/pancreatic-cancer-analysis/README.md

 ## Project Overview

-This project analyzes gene expression data from pancreatic cancer patient samples to identify dysregulated genes and biological pathways associated with disease progression.
-The analysis integrates clinical context with computational biology, providing insights relevant to both surgical oncology and precision medicine.
+The project's main objective is to analyse the gene expression data from pancreatic cancer patient samples.
+Thereby recognising any dysregulated gene, either upregulated or downregulated genes, also understanding biological pathways present with disease progression.
+This analysis helps to provide insights relevant to both surgical oncology and cancer genomics.

 ### Clinical Relevance
-Pancreatic cancer is one of the most aggressive human malignancies, often presenting as a surgical emergency.
-Understanding the molecular landscape of this disease is crucial for:
+Pancreatic cancer being one of the most aggressive malignancies wit poor prognosis, can't be indentified until it becomes a surgical emergency.
+Hence understanding its gene expression is vital for:
-- Early detection strategies
+- Early detection
-- Prognosis prediction
+- Good prognosis
-- Therapeutic target identification
-- Personalized treatment planning
+- Right treatment identification

 ## Dataset